about Collaborate and Innovate

-And how much will it cost?
+and how much will it cost?

 Good news!
 It’s a free opportunity, thanks to the support of Arts Council England.

-So why should your organisation take part?
+why should organisations take part?

 Our research tells us that the specific needs of care-experienced children and young people are not well understood or often overlooked by the cultural sector.
 Cultural organisations can play a vital role in engaging care-experienced children and young people through creative experiences and opportunities.
 And we also know how motivating and inspiring it can be for these young people to work with skilled professionals and in exciting venues!

-Our professional development training programme is designed to grow your expertise, confidence and knowledge.
-It’ll also support your organisational ambitions around work that authentically includes, and gives a voice to, care-experienced children and young people.
+Our professional development training programme is designed to grow expertise, confidence and knowledge.
+It’ll also support organisational ambitions around work that authentically includes, and gives a voice to, care-experienced children and young people.

 Working with Leicestershire Virtual School has been incredibly powerful.
 We have developed meaningful and long-term partnerships across organisations professionals and foster carers across the County.
 Through this, we have been able to creatively support many care-experienced young people in a holistic manner, facilitating a safe space for them to express themselves and build meaningful relationships with peers and adults.